EmanUnion - Religious Knowledge

 7. Indra entered a horse in order to have intercourse with the Queen

-Chapter 35: Lust of Krishna
+Chapter 35: Passion of Krishna

 1. Krishna had 16000+ wives